-By showing that you are able to engage in this type of self reflection, you are showing the interviewers in your medical school interview that you are committed to continual professional development.
+By showing that you are able to engage in this type of self-reflection, you are showing the interviewers in your medical school interview that you are committed to continual professional development.

 Knowing which areas you find more than difficult than others will enable you to ask for help when you need it.
-One of the key duties of a doctor is to recognise the limits of your competence and only act within that competence.
+One of the key duties of a Doctor is to recognise the limits of your competence and only act within that competence.

-1. Keep a portfolio and reflect on your experiences before starting Medical School
+1. Keep a portfolio and reflect on your experiences

 This will help you identify your strengths and weaknesses.
 For example, do you feel comfortable leading a team?
 Do you feel comfortable speaking in large groups?
 What kinds of situations do you find stressful or pressurised?
 How do you deal with that stress?
 Do you think you have good coping mechanisms?
 How have you dealt with stressful situations in the past?
 These are just some of the questions you can utilise to gain further personal insight.

-2. Ask your teachers, friends and family to help you prepare for your medical school interview
+2. Ask your teachers, friends and family for feedback

 Ask people who know you well what they consider to be your strengths and weaknesses and ask them to be as honest as possible.